Rush/promise-resolve-deep/README.md

 ## Sample usage

-It can more or less be used like `Proimse.resolve` but will recursively/deep travel and resolve all nested promises.
+Use it like `Proimse.resolve` and it will recursively/deep travel and resolve all nested promises in arrays and objects.
+Also any object or an array that any promise resolves to, will be deeply resolved too.

 ```js
 // Promise can be either native or bluebird